The Xometry app works best with JavaScript enabled!

 Why use Heat Resistant Plastics?

-Plastics are widely used in many applications.
-However, why would one use plastics for high-temperature applications when metals can sometimes perform the same functions over much wider temperature ranges?
-The benefits offered by heat resistant plastics become more apparent in terms of the following properties.
+Plastics are widely used.
+However, why would someone use plastics for high-temperature applications when metals can sometimes perform the same functions over much wider temperature ranges?
+Here are some reasons why:

 1. Lower Weight - Plastics are lighter than metals.
 They’re thus ideal for applications in the automotive and aerospace industries that rely on lightweight components to improve overall efficiency.